Avoid the risk!

 Imagine yourself waking up to a freezing cold home and a furnace that won’t turn on.
 Only those who have experienced a furnace breakdown can tell you how stressful it is.
 Avoid putting you and your family at risk of such an event through regular maintenance

-Seth Roe, our expert technician, was recently interviewed by WCCO-TV when he was on a repair call at Denise’s home in St. Paul.
-It was the coldest day of the year of 2014, with wind chill readings of -40s and -60s throughout Minnesota.
-When asked by the interviewer “What is one of your main concerns?” our customer replied “Is that my pipes would freeze.
+Seth Roe, an expert technician, was recently interviewed by WCCO-TV when he was on a repair call at Denise’s home in St. Paul.
+It was the coldest day of the year in 2014, with wind chill readings of -40s and -60s throughout Minnesota.
+When asked by the interviewer “What is one of your main concerns?” our customer replied, “Is that my pipes would freeze.
 And I don’t want that because that’s a problem.
 Especially in an old house like this; it’s 1905, very old.
-It has very old piping.”
+It has very old piping.”.

 Here is a list of things you can do to minimize the risk of a furnace breakdown: